You will need

-- Everyone should leave the venue as they found it – including switching off all the lights and locking it up!
+- Make sure you leave the venue as you found it – including switching off all the lights and locking it up!

 This activity was a chance to feel more connected to others in the community.
 Did anyone have a conversation with someone new?
 Does anyone have any highlights of the day?
 Why is it good to build connections in a community?